Rowland Hussey Macy

 Rowland Hussey Macy Sr. (August 30, 1822 – March 29, 1877) was an American businessman who founded the department store chain Macy's.
+He is credited with being one of the first major retailers in the United States to adopt the innovative Quaker principle of ensuring fair and equal access to merchandise for all members of the public by adopting a universal one-price merchandising policy in all of his stores.

 Life and career

 Macy was the fourth of six children born to a Quaker family on Nantucket Island, Massachusetts.
 At the age of fifteen, he worked on the whaleship Emily Morgan and had a red star tattooed on either his hand or his forearm (various versions as to the exact location of the marking have been reported).
 He married Louisa Houghton (1820–1888) in 1844, and had three children: Charles A. Macy (1845–1846); Rowland Hussey Macy Jr. (1847–1878); and Florence Macy (1853–1933), who married James F. Sutton.

 He and his brother, Charles, opened a dry goods store in Marysville, California, shortly after the city was founded at the height of the Gold Rush in 1850.
 Charles stayed in Marysville after the store failed, but Rowland headed east.
 Between 1843 and 1855, Macy opened four retail dry goods stores, including the original Macy's store in downtown Haverhill, Massachusetts, established in 1851 to serve the mill industry employees of the area.
 They all failed, but he learned from his mistakes.
 Macy moved to New York City in 1858 and established a new store named "R.H Macy Dry Goods" at Sixth Avenue on the corner of 14th Street, significantly north of other dry goods stores of the time.
 On the company's first day of business on October 28, 1858, sales totaled $11.08, equal to $ today.

 As the business grew, Macy's expanded into neighboring buildings, opening up more and more departments, and used publicity devices such as a store Santa Claus, themed exhibits, and illuminated window displays to draw in customers.
 It offered a money back guarantee, although it only accepted cash into the 1950s.
 The store also produced its own made-to-measure clothing for both men and women, assembled in an on-site factory.
 The store moved several times before arriving at its current Herald Square location in 1902.